Key information

 Strata property owners and strata managers should be aware of how the changes impact them.

-Strata property owners will receive extra, more timely information from their strata managers.
-This will allow them to make better, more informed decisions about how to run their scheme.
+Strata property owners must now receive extra, timely information from their strata managers.
+This is to allow them to make better, more informed decisions about how to run their scheme.

-For example, owners will be better informed in making their initial decision of whether to appoint the strata manager, based on the information the strata manager will have to disclose to them.
+For example, owners will now be better informed in making their initial decision of whether to appoint the strata manager, based on the information the strata manager has to disclose to them.

-Owners will also benefit from more transparent insurance arrangements.
+Owners will also benefit from more transparent insurance quotes.

-Strata committee members are strongly encouraged to understand strata managers’ increased disclosure requirements to owners corporations to ensure that their strata manager complies.
+Strata committee members are strongly encouraged to understand strata managers’ increased disclosure obligations to owners corporations to ensure that their strata manager complies.

-The changes enhance your obligation to provide owners corporations with more transparent and timely information.
-This will support your clients to have confidence when the management agreement is being signed, and throughout the term of appointment.
+The law changes enhance your obligation to provide owners corporations with more transparent and timely information.
+This supports your clients to have confidence when the management agreement is being signed, and throughout the term of appointment.

-Strata managers who breach the new disclosure obligations could face significant court-imposed penalties up to $110,000.
+Strata managers who breach the increased disclosure obligations could face significant court-imposed penalties up to $110,000.

-Strata managers will need to disclose more information before they are appointed to a strata scheme as well as during their appointment.
+Strata managers need to disclose more information before they are appointed to a strata scheme, as well as during their appointment.

-There are also changes to make insurance arrangements more transparent.
+There were also changes to make insurance quotes more transparent.

 Disclosures before a strata manager’s appointment

-Before a strata manager is appointed, they will need to disclose:
+Before a strata manager is appointed, they need to disclose:

 - more information to the owners corporation about connections with suppliers they routinely use, including details about the nature of the relationship